 1. Go Commando

-Hopefully, you're already sleeping naked more times than not since it decreases stress, helps to keep your skin healthy and can even boost your self-confidence levels.
+Hopefully, you're already sleeping naked more times than not since it decreases stress, helps to keep your skin healthy, and can even boost your self-confidence levels.
 Something else that going to bed with nothing else on does is promote vaginal health.
-The reason why is because since our vaginas are naturally full of moisture and there is a certain amount of yeast that's inside of them, we have to be careful that we don't allow things to get too wet or it could cause the yeast to multiply which could lead to a pretty nasty yeast infection.
+The reason why is that since our vaginas are naturally full of moisture and there is a certain amount of yeast that's inside of them, we have to be careful that we don't allow things to get too wet or it could cause the yeast to multiply which could lead to a pretty nasty yeast infection.

 You see where I'm going with this, right?
 When it's hot, we sweat.
 When we sweat, it gets really wet down below.
-That's why, it really is OK — encouraged even — to go commando sometimes, even when you're out of the house.
+That's why, it really is okay — encouraged even — to go commando sometimes, even when you're out of the house.
 And what if you just can't imagine doing that?
 That's where the next point comes in.

 2. Or Get Some Moisture-Wicking Undies